torchbox/wagtail-wordpress-import/docs/prefilters.md

 -- **filter_transform_shortcodes()** [source](wagtail-wordpress-import/wagtail_wordpress_import/prefilters/handle_shortcodes.py)

-This filter will parse the body content for Wordpress shortcodes and convert them to a custom HTML tag which is later converted to a `complex` StreamField block type.
+This filter will parse the body content for Wordpress shortcodes and convert them to a custom HTML tag which is later converted to a StreamField block type.
 [See shortcode documentation](wagtail-wordpress-import/docs/shortcodes.md)

 -- **filter_bleach_clean()** [source](wagtail_wordpress_import/prefilters/bleach_filter.py)